acemod/ACE3/documentation/feature/medical-system.md

   * If not taken off for a while it will cause pain to patient, can yield to death that way

 #### 3.1.6 Transfuzions
-In case of blood loss, blood should be replenished by three different types of IV: blood, plasma and saline.
+In case of blood loss, blood could be replenished by three different types of IV: blood, plasma and saline.
 We distinguish 3 different sizes of IV bags: 250ml, 500ml and 1000ml.
 Transfuzing 250ml of given IV takes about 1 minute to complete!

 +#### 3.1.7 PAK and Surgical kit